marcgreen/dhdedm2/README.md

 This will watch the project directory and restart as necessary.

-## Realtime Voice Chat
+## OpenAI Agents SDK Realtime Voice Chat

-This project now includes a realtime voice chat feature powered by OpenAI's Realtime API.
-Here's how to use it:
+This project implements a **secure realtime voice chat** using the OpenAI Agents SDK following the exact quickstart guide pattern with **ephemeral client tokens**.

 ### Setup